ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 If the OME team determines that an existing core reader meets the external reader criteria in :ref:`external-reader-criteria`, and a suitable maintainer can be identified, then we may propose to recategorize the reader as external.
-This is our preferred alternative to rejecting all future changes to the reader or fully removing it from both core Bio-Formats and :source:`readers.txt <components/formats-api/src/loci/formats/readers.txt>`.
+This is our preferred alternative to removing it from both core Bio-Formats and :source:`readers.txt <components/formats-api/src/loci/formats/readers.txt>`.

 In the event that recategorizing is necessary, we will make contact with the proposed maintainer to discuss next steps.